Solana Price Prediction 2026-2030

 After reaching its peak, Solana began to fall amid the general decline of the crypto market.
 At the beginning of 2023 the decline stopped and the price started moving sideways, which lasted until October 2023.
 The rapid growth of SOL, which happened after that, lasted until April 2024 and was followed by a smooth correction in a wide range.

-The sharp growth of the crypto market in November 2024 impacted SOL as well and on January 19, 2025 the price of the token reached a new all-time high.
-After that, a severe price correction began, which is still going on.
+The sharp growth of the crypto market in November 2024 impacted SOL as well, and on January 19, 2025 the price of the token reached a new all-time high.
+After that, a severe price correction began, which lasted until early April.

 Solana price predictions